 This program is open to all municipalities, nonprofit academic institutions and 501(c)(3) organizations in New York State.
 Please refer to the Regional Grant Schedule for application deadlines by region.

 The colors of this program’s markers are blue with yellow highlighted lettering and border.
 Markers are 18” x 32” cast aluminum with a 7’ aluminum pole.

 The title line allows 15 characters and the five body lines can have 27 characters each, including spaces and punctuation.

 Primary source documentation is required to verify historical accuracy.
 The applying agency is responsible for supplying photocopies of the sources and specific statements used to verify historical facts.
 If selected, the strength of supporting materials substantially lessens the timeframe between acceptance and funding.
 If the William G. Pomeroy Foundation cannot substantiate the historical accuracy based on the supporting documentation provided, the opportunity for approval is limited.
 NOTE: Images provided with applications may be uploaded.
 Please underline, highlight or otherwise indicate relevant text.

-Applications are only accepted online.
-To create an account and apply only, please use this link: Apply Online
+LOIs (Letters of Intent) and applications are *only* accepted online.
+To create an account to submit your LOI and apply, please use this link: Apply Online

 Applications must include the following:

 - contact information for the person responsible for the application

 - proposed installation location in specific detail (including GPS coordinates)